 I am Manuel Olguín Muñoz (he/him), a doctoral researcher at the KTH Royal Institute of Technology working on Edge Computing with professor James Gross, Ph.D.
-I am originally from Chile, having obtained my degree in Computer Science & Engineering from Universidad de Chile in 2017; you can find my "official" CV in PDF form here.
+I am originally from Chile, having obtained my degree in Computer Science & Engineering from Universidad de Chile in 2017; you can find a printable online version of my resumé here and my "official" full-length CV in PDF form here.
 On this page you will find a brief presentation of myself, what I do, and ways to contact me; and I might even set up a blog here at some point in the future.
 I am always open to discuss new and interesting proposals, so go ahead and shoot me an email if you're interested!
 You may communicate with me in Spanish, English, Swedish, and Portuguese.

 The modeling and performance evaluation of immersive, highly-interactive human-in-the-loop applications such as Wearable Cognitive Assistance deployed on Edge Computing infrastructure.
 This track is developed in tight collaboration with the Elijah Group in the Computer Science Dept. at Carnegie Mellon University, Pittsburgh, PA, led by professors Mahadev Satyanarayanan, Ph.D. and Roberta L. Klatzky, Ph.D.